abcdesktopio/docs/opsdocs/docs/cloudproviders/digitalocean/digitalocean-nginx-ingress-controller.md

 In the example above, the ingress resource tells nginx to route each HTTP request that is using the / prefix for the `hello.digitalocean.pepins.net` host, to the `route` backend service running on port 80.
 In other words, every time you make a call to http://hello.digitalocean.pepins.net/, the request and reply are served by the echo backend service running on port 80.

 You can have multiple ingress controllers per cluster.
 The ingressClassName field in the manifest differentiates between multiple ingress controllers present in your cluster.
 Although you can define multiple rules for different hosts and paths in a single ingress resource.

-Web browser doesn't allow usage of websocket without secure protocol.
-To login you need `https` protocol.

-As you can see, your website is `Not Secured`, we are going to add X509 SSL certificate to secure your service.

 ![reach your website from your new name](img/hello_http.png)